 Move In Day

-On official move in dates, 20-minute unloading parking spaces have been reserved along Everett Street for Gropius residents, as well as Massachusetts Avenue for North Hall and Hastings Hall.
+On official move in dates, 20-minute unloading parking spaces have been reserved along Everett Street for Gropius residents, as well as Massachusetts Avenue for North Hall.
 Hastings Hall also has a driveway in its courtyard that will be accessible for unloading and North has a small turnaround.
 With so many students scheduled to move in that day, we ask that residents park for no longer than 20 minutes to ensure that all residents are able to access the reserved spots to unload their vehicles.

 If you do not purchase a pass in advance, there are a number of parking garages in Harvard Square that can be used for an hourly rate:

 Holyoke Center Parking Garage, 617.723.1488, 1350 Massachusetts AVe, just off Harvard Square between Massachusetts Ave and Mt.
 Auburn St. Enter on Holyoke St.

 Harvard Square Parking Garage, 617.491.0298, 1 Bennett Street, Cambridge

 Maps of Cambridge denoting each of these parking garages will be available at your move-in location.